marcusoftnet/marcusoftnet.github.io/_posts/2017-02-27-comments-on-board-practices-5.md

 ---
 layout: post
-title: "Comments on common board practices - It’s not a kanban board if you don’t have a WIP limit"
+title: Comments on common board practices - It’s not a kanban board if you don’t have a WIP limit
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-02-27 15:13:13
 tags: